opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 * adds the most recent hospitalisation date for a patient to the dataset
 * adds details of the index of multiple deprivation

-#### Initial selection of data
+We will be handling the missing data in the following ways.
+Where `most_recent_hospitalisation_system` in the hospitalisation table is missing, we will replace this with `UnknownCodeSystem`.
+Where `imd` is missing, we will replace this with a `-1`.

+### Most recent hospitalisation

 As we have seen before,
 we can sort and select an entry per patient with methods like `sort_by()`, and `first_for_patient()`.

-We use these methods to create two separate ehrQL frames:

-* one containing the latest hospitalisation entry for each patient
+This time, we are sorting and taking the last hospitalisation for the patient `last_for_patient()`.

-* one containing the lowest value of index of multiple deprivation (IMD) for each patient
+### Lowest IMD address
+This is similar to what we have done before.
+In this case we are sorting rows by `index_of_multiple_deprivation_rounded`, and taking the first for the patient.

+### Set population
+We are trying to capture patients who have a recent hospitalisation.
+For this, we check if a patient has row in the `most_recent_hospitalisation` subset (created above).
+We can use `exists_for_patient()`.
+We came across this before in the previous tutorial.

+### Find code for hospitalisation
+We want to find the code that is associated with the hospitalisation.
+This is a column in the hospitalisation table.

-#### Replacing nulls: null hospitalisation coding system values
+### Replacing nulls: null hospitalisation coding system values

-Reading through the provided data manually, can you figure out which of the rows selected in the dataset definition have missing hospitalisation coding system values?

-Instead of leaving the value as missing, we can specify a replacement value for nulls as we have done in this dataset definition.
+We now need to deal with the mising data in the hospitalisation code.
+We can specify a replacement value for nulls as we have done in this dataset definition.

 This is via the `if_null_then()` method.

 The result is that the dataset contains `UnknownCodeSystem` in the data in place of the nulls.

-##### Sorting with nulls: null IMD values
+### Replacing nulls: IMD

-Reading through the provided data manually, can you find which of the rows selected in the dataset definition have a null IMD value?
+We now need to deal with the missing data in the patient address table in the column of `index_of_multiple_deprivation_rounded`.
 You might reasonably think that, since we selected the lowest value of index of multiple deprivation, that this lowest value would be a non-null value.